rikosintie/Discovery/README.md

 - [Usage](https://github.com/rikosintie/Discovery/blob/main/usage.md)
 - [The Helper Scripts](https://github.com/rikosintie/Discovery/blob/main/Helper-scripts.md)

-## Purpose
+## Discovery Project Purpose

 This project was created to make the discovery process for a network refresh easy, consistent and comprehensive.
 The discovery data can be used to create a change request, and cut over plan for the customer.
 The data is also valuable when troubleshooting any issues after a switch is replaced.

+The project currently supports the following devices:

+- HPE Procurve
+- Cisco IOS
+- Cisco XE
+- Cisco Nexus
+- Aruba CS

-A plain text file [procurve-config-file.txt](https://github.com/rikosintie/Discovery/blob/main/procurve-config-file.txt) is used to store the `show commands` that are sent to the switches.
-You are free to customize the [procurve-config-file.txt](https://github.com/rikosintie/Discovery/blob/main/procurve-config-file.txt) file to add or remove show commands as needed for your discovery.
+A plain text file is used to store the `show commands` that are sent to the switches.
+An example file for an HPE Procurve switch can be found [here](https://github.com/rikosintie/Discovery/blob/main/procurve-config-file.txt).
+You are free to customize the file to add or remove show commands as needed for your discovery.
 The script saves the data to various directories for easy access.

+### ASCIINEMA video

+Here is an [asciinema video]( https://asciinema.org/a/726423 ) that shows the script running.
+In the video there are switches that have:

+- ssh V1 which isn't supported
+- a switch that didn't accept the credentials given
+- a switch that didn't respond

+The script notes these issues, saves the `hostname, ip address, reason` to a file.
+It then moves onto the next device.

+If you use the terminal daily, I highly recommend checking out [ascinema](https://asciinema.org/a/726423).
+It's an open source tool that lets you:

+"Record and share your terminal sessions, the simple way.
+Forget screen recording apps and blurry video.
+Experience a lightweight, text-based approach to terminal recording."

 ### Who is this project for